wdtinc/Insight-API/examples/python/wind_coordinates_matplotlib.md

 ## Creating the Stream Plot
 Now that we can obtain all of our necessary values, let's load them into a matplotlib streamplot.
 It will take some time for all of your calls are complete:

-*We'll show you how to quickly make calls to Insight API asynchronously in future tutorial.*
+*We'll show you how to quickly make calls to Insight API asynchronously in a future tutorial.*

 ```python
 %matplotlib inline